 Failure to thrive (FTT) is a term used to describe a child who fails to gain weight at the expected rate or who loses weight over time.
 At each doctor’s visit, a child’s height, weight and head circumference are measured to make sure they are growing appropriately.
-Children come in all different sizes of course but the general growth trend during infancy and childhood should be fairly consistent.
+Children come in all different sizes.
+However, the general growth trend during infancy and childhood should be fairly consistent.

 Pediatricians use growth charts to track the growth of infants, children and adolescents.
 The growth charts are created by the National Center for Health Statistics at the Center for Disease Control.
 FTT is often considered when a child is below the 3rd-5th percentile for age or weight or has fallen 2 major percentile lines on the growth charts[i].

 FTT occurs when an infant or child is unable to consume, retain, or utilize the nutrition and calories that they need to gain weight and grow appropriately.
-Infancy and early childhood are a crucial period of physical and mental development, so doctors are concerned when growth is impaired.
+Infancy and early childhood are a crucial period of physical and mental development.
+That is why doctors are concerned when growth is impaired.

-There are many different causes of FTT but most often, it occurs as a result of an underlying medical issue[ii].
-Below are some examples of conditions which can lead to the development of FTT.
+There are many different causes of Failure to Thrive but most often, it occurs as a result of an underlying medical issue[ii].
+Below are some examples of conditions which can lead to the development of Failure to Thrive:

 - Food allergies: Until they are diagnosed, food allergies can impair the body’s ability to absorb nutrients from food properly.
 Once food allergies are diagnosed, entire food groups may be eliminated from the diet.
 Such a restricted diet can make it difficult to get enough nutrition.